About This Chapter

 Saxon is a registered trademark of Houghton Mifflin Harcourt, which is not affiliated with Study.com.

 1. How to Compute Derivatives

-This lesson will briefly review what the derivative of a function is.
-Then we will look at the limit definition of a derivative, use it to compute derivatives, and look at a few shortcuts that result from the limit definition of derivatives.
+This lesson briefly reviews what the derivative of a function is.
+Then we will look at the limit definition of a derivative, use it to compute derivatives, and see a few shortcuts that result from the limit definition of derivatives.